dairelad/Honeypots_MSc_Project/README.md

 # SD_Project
-Code used in for my MSC in Software Development Project at the University of Glasgow
+MSC in Software Development Project at the University of Glasgow 2021.
+GUID: 2591168o